 We may use “cookies” while you are visiting our Site.
 Cookies are small files which are stored on your hard drive.
 There are two different types of cookies.
 Session cookies are temporary and erased when you close your browser.
 Persistent cookies remain on your hard drive until you erase them or they expire.
 We may use persistent cookies to recognise previous visitors when they return but only the cookie on your computer is identified.
 Most web browsers can be set to prevent you from receiving new cookies, notify you before accepting cookies or disable cookies altogether.
 The instructions for this can often be found via your browser’s Help function.
 You can delete cookies already on your hard drive at any time.
 If you choose to disable cookies, this may result in a reduced availability of the services provided when you use our Site.

 Accessing and correcting your personal information

-You may also request that the personal information we hold about you be corrected to ensure it remains accurate, up to date, complete, relevant and not misleading.
+You may also request that the personal information we hold about you be corrected to ensure it remains accurate, up to date, complete, relevant and not misleading (again, please contact us using the details below).
+After receiving a request from you, we will take reasonable steps to correct your information.
 There is no charge payable in connection with a request for correction.

 Please contact us if your personal information changes or if you believe that the personal information we hold is no longer accurate or complete.

-If you are not satisfied with our response, you can refer your complaint to the Office of the Australian Information Commissioner (“OAIC”).
-The OAIC will generally only consider your complaint if you have first written to use and given us a reasonable opportunity to resolve your complaint (usually 30 days).
+If you are not satisfied with our response, you can refer your complaint to the Office of the Australian Information Commissioner (“OAIC”), the Australian privacy regulator.
+The OAIC will generally only consider your complaint if you have first written to us and given us a reasonable opportunity to resolve your complaint (usually 30 days).